suny-downstate-medical-center/netpyne/doc/source/overview.rst

 * NEURON-independent instantiation of network (all cells, connections, ...) using Python objects and containers.
 * NEURON-specific instantiation of network ready for simulation.
 * Enables sharing of Python-based network objects, which can then be instantiated and simulated in NEURON.
-* Easy MPI parallel simulation of network, including cell distribution across nodes an gathering of data from all nodes.
+* Easy MPI parallel simulation of network, including cell distribution across nodes and gathering of data from all nodes.
-* Analysis and visualization of network (eg. connecitivity matrix) and simulation output (eg. voltage traces, raster plot)
+* Analysis and visualization of network (eg. connectivity matrix) and simulation output (eg. voltage traces, raster plot)
 * Data exporting/sharing to several formats (pickle, Matlab, JSON, HDF5, NeuroML) of the following:
 	* Parameters/specifications
 	* Instantiated networks